Matthew Bailey, LPC

 Ministry Background

-Before counseling, I spent nearly 30 years in Christian ministry.
+Before counseling, I spent 30 years in Christian ministry.
 That background shapes how I understand people — their longings, their losses, the way faith and struggle get tangled together.
 For clients who want a Christian framework in the counseling room, I can bring that.
 For clients who don't, that's fine too — I meet people where they are.

-Who I Work With
+Who I Work Best With

 My Approach